Infamous (video game): Gameplay

-Due to being vivified electricity, Cole is unable to use vehicles, take up weapons, or swim.
-Cole easily climbs buildings and other structures and can fall a great height without taking damage.
-Many powers are acquired over the course of the game; once acquired the player can use experience points, awarded for specific actions, stunts and missions, to increase the power's effectiveness.
+Due to being vivified electricity, Cole is unable to use vehicles and touch water.
+Cole easily climbs buildings and other structures and can fall from a great height without taking damage.
+Many powers are acquired over the course of the game; once acquired, the player can use experience points, awarded for specific actions, stunts, and missions, to increase the power's effectiveness.
 The growth of these powers is affected by Cole's current Karma level.
 Starting in a neutral position, it ranges from Guardian to Champion to Hero on the Good side, and from Thug to Outlaw to Infamous on the Evil side.
 Certain actions, such as stopping to help injured citizens or draining their health to restore Cole's, will affect the Karma level in either direction.
 Normal story missions may also alter the Karma level.
-During the game the player will encounter Karma Moments, when the action pauses and the player is told, through a monologue by Cole, of two actions that can be taken, always a good and bad option.
+During the game, the player will encounter Karma Moments when the action pauses and is told, through a monologue by Cole, of two actions to choose from: always a good and a bad option.
 For example, one scenario the player is presented with is to either pull a valve and get a spray of tar in his face (Good), or force a civilian to do it for him (Evil).
-There are also a number of paired Good/Evil side missions in the game; completing one will lock out the other mission but will reward the player with a large amount of Karma towards their selected Karma goal.
+There are also a number of paired Good/Evil side missions in the game; completing one will lock out the other mission, but will reward the player with a large amount of Karma towards their selected Karma goal.
 Completion of these missions helps gain access to unique super powers based on the Karma level.
 The player is not locked into choosing either Karma path, and may opt to play towards one extreme and later switch to the other mid-game.
 Doing so will lock out any purchased power(s) in the original chosen Karma sector.
 In addition to altering Cole's appearance and certain aspects of the game's story, Karma also influences the behavior of the citizens of Empire City, they will come to help Cole in battle if his Karma is Good, but will turn on Cole and throw rocks at him if he has Bad Karma.